mjt-books/python-book/chapters/chapter-5.md

 - **Big, dense tensors and batched operations** map well to GPUs.
 - **Lots of tiny, irregular operations** favor CPUs or require batching/fusion to perform well on GPUs.

-Later in this chapter, when we talk about kernel launch configuration and performance pitfalls, we’ll keep referring back to this simple picture of “few smart CPU cores vs many simple GPU threads.”
+Later in this chapter, when we talk about kernel launch configuration and performance pitfalls, we’ll keep referring back to this simple picture of “few smart CPU cores vs many simple GPU threads” and unpack some of the execution-model details in a dedicated CUDA basics section.

 ## Host–device memory: transfers, layouts, and pinned memory